lesshint/lesshint/README.md

 `-l`/`--linters`      | Paths to custom linters to add to the built-in list.
 See "Linters" below for more information.
 `-r`/`--reporter`     | The reporter to use.
 See "Reporters" below for more information.
 `-V`/`--version`      | Show the version.
 `-x`/`--max-warnings` | Number of warnings to allow before exiting with a non-zero code.
-Passing `-1` will allow any number of warnings to pass.

 ### Exit status codes
 Depending on the linter results and options supplied, the exit status code returned by the CLI will differ.